640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Chemotherapy uses anticancer drugs to kill cancer cells.
-The drugs are made to attack and kill cancer cells that divide rapidly.
-While cancer cells divide rapidly, so do some normal cells.
+Chemotherapy uses anticancer medicines to kill cancer cells.
+The medicines are made to attack and kill cancer cells that divide rapidly.
+Cancer cells divide rapidly, but so do some normal cells.
 Because of this, chemotherapy can also affect those rapidly dividing normal cells in the body.
-Normal cells may be affected based on these factors:
+This can lead to side effects.

-Side effects of chemotherapy depend on the type and amount of drugs you take and the length of your treatment.
-Because chemotherapy drugs kill rapidly dividing cells, the drugs can damage healthy cells that divide quickly, such as those in the bone marrow (where new blood cells are made).
-This can result in low white blood cell numbers, which may increase your risk of infection.
-Platelets help the blood to clot.
-If your platelet count is low, you may bruise or bleed easily.
-Fatigue is also possible because of a lack of red blood cells, leading to anemia.
+Side effects depend on the type and amount of medicines you take, and the length of your treatment.
+Because chemotherapy medicines kill rapidly dividing cells, the medicines can also damage healthy cells that divide quickly.
+This includes cells in the bone marrow where new blood cells are made.
+This can result in low number of blood cells.
+This can cause problems such as:

 Loss of appetite